kemsky/creality-k1-max-xy-rails-mod-v2/README.md

 This mod uses two `MGN12` rails with `MGN12H` carriages for Y and one `MGN9` rail with `MGN9H` carriage for X axis.

-X rail has max length of 331 mm, 300 mm between far left and far right holes.
+X rail has max length of 410 mm, 380 mm between far left and far right holes.
 X axis requires 15x15x2 mm aluminium tube (the same length as rail).
 It is important to use quality rails for X axis (with minimal backlash).

 Y rails have max length of 314 mm (safe 310 mm), 300 mm between far left and far right holes.

 #### Materials

 Recommended printing materials are PA-GF, PA-CF, ABS-GF, ABS-CF or anything else that is rigid and can sustain high temperatures.
-I don't recommend printing toolhead with pure ABS.
-I'd recommend PA-GF or PA-CF, as screw joints tend to become loose in ABS.
+I don't recommend printing with ABS, as screw joints tend to become loose in ABS.

 Wall loops, top/bottom layers should be at least 5, for motor mounts I'd recommend 6-7.

 #### Options for maximum performance

 - Use light extruder - [KKm extruder](https://www.printables.com/model/906070-artis3d-kkm-extruder-remix) (probably I'll upload my own remix)
-- Use light extruder motor - LDO 36STH17-0354AHG or 36STH20-1004AHG
-- Use light mgn9 rails - hollow/milled rails from FYSETC (they have 6mm height instead of 6.5mm, you have to print spacer)

 ## License